 Welcome Class of 2024!

-The Harvard Law School Immigration Project (HIP) is one of the only organizations that provide students, including first-year law students, the opportunity to gain practical, hands-on legal experience.
+The Harvard Law School Immigration Project (HIP) is a student practice organization that provides students, including first-year law students, the opportunity to gain practical, hands-on legal experience.
 HIP serves immigrant communities with high-quality advocacy, and the skills students hone in HIP are transferable to many different legal settings.
 HIP is proud to play a significant role in fostering a strong pro bono culture in the Harvard Law School community.
 We are excited to welcome students back to campus, but understand that this is still a very difficult time.
 We hope to be a resource for you in supporting our local community, especially during COVID-19, and starting your legal careers.

 HIP is comprised of four main projects for the year:

-- International Refugee Assistance Project (IRAP): Working with IRAP National in ongoing advocacy and representation of asylum seekers and refugees from across the Middle East through the International Refugee Assistance Project;
+- International Refugee Assistance Project (IRAP): Working with IRAP National in ongoing advocacy and representation of asylum seekers and refugees;